pinefoambath/pinefoambath/README.md

 There's ~ sometimes 🙃 ~ time for personal projects:

 * ⛵️ CURRENT PROJECT 📍: TripTracker, think of it as Strava for sailing.
-Tech stack: Native Android App with Java, with a .NET/C# backend hosted on Azure, and a React web-frontend.
+Tech stack: Native Android App in Java, with a .NET/C# backend hosted on Azure, and a React web-frontend.

 * 🗞 I've made and am hosting the [Good News Mix](https://play.google.com/store/apps/details?id=com.rollmopsgames.guardianapp2020), an Android app that gives you a break from bad news.
 Made with Java in Android SDK, available on the Google Play store.